 Continents and Oceans Match Game

-The most important skill when teaching about the continents and oceans is for students to actually identify places on a map.
-This unit includes both a color and black and white map, two different coloring maps, and a continents and oceans quiz.
+The most important skill when teaching about the continents and oceans is for students to actually identify each place on a map.
+This unit includes both a color and black and white map, two different coloring maps, and a continents and oceans map quiz.

 Research the Continents and Oceans